PostgreSQL WAL Files Backup

 - Set the wal_level parameter to replica or logical in PostgreSQL instances.

-- The temporary folder that keeps logs must have enough space.
+- The temporary folder that keeps logs must have enough space and be accessible from Linux guest OS.

 - To perform guest processing for PostgreSQL instances on Linux servers, make sure that the /tmp directory is mounted with the exec option.
 Otherwise, you will get an error with the permission denial.